For Tuyet, Katrina, KaSandra, and Luc

 “How’d you track me down butterball?”

-“For a private eye you’re not very stealth and you’re pretty predictable.
+“For a private eye you’re not very stealth Whitey, and you’re uber predictable as well.
 I just call around to all the bars and chow houses around town.
-It doesn’t take long, I know all your favorite hang outs.”
+It doesn’t take long, I know all of your favorite hang outs.”

 “Touche.
 So what’s on your mind?”